XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## logrotate ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/743bd6c9175c472814448ea889413be79dfd1c07/src/ripple/rpc/handlers/LogRotate.cpp "Source")

 The `logrotate` command closes and reopens the log file.
-This is intended to facilitate log rotation on Linux file systems.
+This is intended to help with log rotation on Linux file systems.

 _The `logrotate` method is an [admin command](#connecting-to-rippled) that cannot be run by unpriviledged users._